jstallings2/ScalaSudoku/project4.md

 ### Taylor Pothast, Jacob Stallings, Lyndon Vickrey

-### This project was developed as part of an assignment
+### This project was developed as part of an assignment given in Dr. Robert Tairas's CS3270 course at Vanderbilt University.

 ## Compiler/Interpreter